Skalice (Tábor District)

 Skalice is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

 Skalice lies approximately 12 km south of Tábor, 41 km north-east of České Budějovice, and 89 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Radimov, Rybova Lhota and Třebiště are administrative parts of Skalice.
+Skalice consists of four municipal parts (in brackets population according to the 2021 census):